morawskim/sf-utils/README.md

 Symfony 5.3 include an own `UuidToStringTransformer` transformer, but you need also use a symfony/uuid component.
 This transformer works with a `ramsey/uuid` library.

+### PrimaryKeyToEntityTransformer

+Transforms between a primary key(composite primary key is not supported), and an entity.

 ## lexik/jwt-authentication-bundle

 ### Revoke JWT token